 coping skill for mental health

-Spring cleaning for the mind: How to declutter negative thoughts with Leah Santa Cruz
+Spring cleaning for the mind: How to remove negative thoughts with Leah Santa Cruz

 As the weather changes and we swap our sweaters and coats for spring clothes, a familiar urge arises—it's time for a clean-up.